10headless/shabu/README.md

 - the pre-word ('Alpha', 'Beta') doesn't really mean anything.
 It's mostly there in case I run out of numbers :) (I don't like versions like 0.10 or 0.11, they are confusing :/ )
 - everything with '0.' at the beginning is a snapshot, not really stable
 - if it has '1.' it means it's stable
-- even though '0.8' is a theoretically a smaller number than '1.1', it doesn't mean it's older than '1.1'.
-It doesn't mean the opposite either.
+- even though '0.8' is theoretically a smaller number than '1.1', it doesn't mean it's older than '1.1'.
+It doesn't have to mean the opposite either.

 Controls: (gamepad in first brackets, keyboard in second)
 - player movement [left stick] [wsad]